Chriz97/Master_Thesis/README.md

-# Analysis of Nvidia DLSS, Intel XeSS and AMD FSR: Evaluating Performance and Gaming Scenario Adaptability in Modern Video Gaming
+# Evaluating State of the Art Upscaling Technologies: Performance, Image Quality and Gaming Scenario Suitability

 ## Introduction